 As we get older, our requirement for cGP increases, while our bodies simply cannot make enough cGP to meet these demands.
 Thus, pointing to an increased need for cGP supplementation as we age.

-BENEFITS OF cGP FOR BRAIN DEVELOPMENT AND NEUROPROTECTION
+BENEFITS OF cGP FOR BRAIN HEALTH AND PROTECTION

 BLOOD VESSELS - THE VEINS, THE ARTERIES, AND CAPILLARIES

-Blood vessels circulate blood throughout your body delivering nutrients to vital organs and tissues, and also help with taking metabolic waste away.
-Blood vessels include veins, arteries and capillaries.
+Blood vessels circulate blood throughout your body delivering oxygen and nutrients to organs and tissues, and they also remove cellular and metabolic waste.

 There are three types of blood vessels: